gtRZync/wav-parser/README.md

-# Simple WAV File Parser in C
+# Simple WAV File Parser and Player in C

-A lightweight WAV file parser written in C that reads standard RIFF/WAV headers, supports skipping extra metadata chunks (like `smpl`, `LIST`), and extracts audio data info.
+`c-wav-player` is a lightweight WAV file parser and Win32 sound player written in C. It reads standard RIFF/WAV headers, skips non-audio metadata chunks (such as smpl, LIST, etc.), and extracts raw PCM audio data for playback via the Windows waveOut API.

 ## Features